-The Writing Center is located in Ambs hall, room 102B (inside MICOL).
+The Writing Center is located in the newly remolded Humanities Hall 101.

 Writing Coaches are available for 25-minute conferences.
 Contact the Center by email to schedule a conference.
 Unscheduled ‘drop-in’ conferences may be possible, if a writing coach is available.

 - Making a point by developing a thesis

 - Editing to correct grammar errors